-The connector should be installed on the same server that your PaperCut installation is so it has access to the print queues that are being monitored.
+Install the connector on the same server that your PaperCut installation is, so it has access to the print queues that are being monitored.

-The connector must be configured before it can monitor Universal Print for print jobs.
+You need to configure the connector before it can monitor Universal Print for print jobs.

-The configuration process allows you to choose which local queues should be registered and monitored.
+The configuration process allows you to choose which local queues to register and monitor.

 This is done using the “configure.exe” tool in the connector installation directory.

 - Change directory into the installation directory for the PaperCut Connector

 cd “C:\Program Files\PaperCut connector for Microsoft Universal Print”